arcadien/remoteSimulator/README.md

 - SoftwareSerial libray is useable for debugging or send serial data (9600 bauds/s) on `PB0`
 - Double trigger for 'off' signal is a build parameter.
 It allows to clap one time for `on` and two times for `off`.
 The delay between two triggers is 1 second.
 - Detail of on/off signals are build parameters (using [RC-Switch](https://github.com/sui77/rc-switch) `Type C Intertechno`)
+- The battery voltage is sent at regular interval (1 hour by default)
+- The battery voltage is sent using [X10](https://en.wikipedia.org/wiki/X10_(industry_standard)) protocol
+- A low battery level will make the LED to quickly blink each 8 seconds.

 Sample output trace:
 ```